Contact us and see what NetOwl can do for you!

 - Date

-4. Can it handle fuzzy name matching of records with multiple fields?
+5. Can it handle fuzzy name matching of records with multiple fields?

 Does your use case require that you match just names or do you need to match records with additional fields?
-For example, you may want to match not only a person’s name but also the person’s date of birth, place of birth, nationality, spouse, address, etc. If so, you want a product that takes matching results of all the relevant fields into consideration in an intelligent way.
+For example, you may want to match not only a person’s name but also the person’s date of birth, place of birth, nationality, address, etc. If so, you want a product that takes matching results of all the relevant fields into consideration in an intelligent way.

 6. How accurate is the fuzzy name matching?

-High accuracy is critical because a high false positive rate would be overwhelming and cost time and money while a high false negative rate would lead to missed matches that could result in dire consequences.
+Does it provide low rates of both false positives and false negatives?
+High accuracy is critical because a high false positive rate would be overwhelming and cost time and money for reviewing the matching results while a high false negative rate would lead to missed matches that could result in dire consequences in cases like national security or law enforcement.

 7. How fast and scalable is the fuzzy name matching?